 The World Cup is the biggest football competition on Earth with an incredible one in three people estimated to watch it.
-With so many people following the action it’s also a huge opportunity to use some bookies betting offers and promotions to make the tournament even more exciting.
+With so many people following the action it’s also a huge opportunity to use some bookies betting offers to make the tournament even more exciting.

 Just how many people place bets on The World Cup is hard to gauge, but with bookies competing to attract customers with a range of special World Cup betting offers it's likely the figure will run into the tens of millions!

 The next FIFA World Cup will take place in Brazil from 12th June to 13th July 2014.
 It’s the 20th World Cup tournament, so something of an anniversary, and there are bound to be plenty of free bet offers available to mark this anniversary competition.

 This is to be the second time Brazil has hosted the tournament, it first hosted in 1950, and Brazil becomes only the fifth country to have hosted the FIFA World Cup twice, along with Mexico, Italy, France and Germany.

 It’s quite a while since a World Cup was held in South America, the last time was in Argentina in 1978, and since then the whole football betting scene has changed with most bookies now operating online.